-- Implement improved water management and conservation practices as key elements of your own land management efforts. - Support conservation initiatives that not only conserve land, but also water resources. - Work with other landowners and the general public to increase their awareness of the threats against our groundwater. - Support candidates who will protect our groundwater at the Groundwater District, County, and State levels. - Communicate your concerns to your elected officials at all levels. - Support organizations such as Protect Our Water Rights Texas, which is working to protect landowners' groundwater property rights through enlightened science-based regulation and legislative actions: www.protectourwaterrights.org.
+- Implement improved water management and conservation practices as key elements of your own land management efforts. - Support conservation initiatives that not only conserve land, but also water resources. - Work with other landowners and the general public to increase their awareness of the threats against our groundwater. - Communicate your concerns to your elected officials at all levels. - Support organizations working to protect landowners' groundwater property rights.